Queen Elizabeth tests positive for COVID | DW | 20.02.2022

 Queen Elizabeth is infected with the coronavirus, UK officials announced on Sunday.

-"The queen has today tested positive for COVID," the Buckingham Palace said.
+"The queen has today tested positive for COVID," Buckingham Palace said in a statement.
 "Her Majesty is experiencing mild cold like symptoms but expects to continue light duties at Windsor over the coming week."

+"She will continue to receive medical attention and will follow all the appropriate guidelines," they added.

+Both the Queen's son, Prince Charles, and his wife Camilla tested positive earlier this month, though it wasn't immediately clear if the UK head of state became infected due to contact with the other two royals.

 The 95-year-old has already had three coronavirus vaccines.